makingentropy/makingentropy.github.io/Project_1/readme.md

 - easily accessible variables, including player objects <br>

 `CSS`<br>
-- all CSS used in-game is saved here <br>
+- all CSS used in-game is objectified here and referenced elsewhere by object name for styling everything.
+This seemed more sensible for workflow to me than switching between files<br>

 `GAME calls`<br>
 - the initiating calls and logic that keeps the game moving and repeating